LisaMcGautier/responsivePortfolio/README.md

 # responsivePortfolio

-The first 10 or so commits of this portfolio project (under a different repository; homework2) were my efferets to recreate, using HTML and Bootstrap, several sample images provided.
+The first 10 or so commits of this portfolio project (under a different repository; homework2) were my efforts to recreate, using HTML and Bootstrap, several sample images provided.

 I struggled with the responsiveness of the navbar, especially at the small and extra-small breakpoints.